paragon1234/ML-Assignment1/README.md

 # ML-Assignment1
-linear, weightedLinear, logistic regression and gaussian discriminant analysis
+Python program to execute linear, weightedLinear, logistic regression and gaussian discriminant analysis.

 An executable shell script with the name - run.sh.